Altymyrat Annadurdyýew

 Altymyrat Myratowiç Annadurdyýew (born April 13, 1993) is a professional Turkmen football player who plays for FK Arkadag.
 He is also a member of the Turkmenistan national football team.

 Club career

 He was born in Ashgabat, Turkmenistan, and started his career in futsal team Galkan in Ashgabat.
 He became the champion of Turkmenistan 2014 and top scorer (10 goals).

 In 2015, he moved to the professional football by signing a contract with the FC Ahal.
 He made his debut for his new club in the framework of the 2015 AFC Cup against FC Dordoi Bishkek, already in the 9 minute, scoring from the free kick.
 In the first game of the 2015 Ýokary Liga has issued a poker against FC Energetik Türkmebaşy (6:0).

-Since 2016 plays for FC Altyn Asyr.
+From 2016 till 2022 he played for FC Altyn Asyr.

 International career

 Annadurdyýew made his senior national team debut on 11 June 2015 against Guam.

 International goals

 Scores and results list Turkmenistan's goal tally first.